jorpppp/jorpppp.github.io/_pages/about.md

 I am currently working on:
 * The effects of minimum wages in Mexico
 * The impacts of household shocks on consumption in Colombia
+* The estimation of policy effects in panel event studies
 * [How city minimum wages reshape commuting and migration in US cities](/research/2017-10-10-city-minimum-wages)
 * [The effectiveness of hiring credits in North Carolina](/research/2019-5-3-nc-hiring-credits)
 * [The effects of minimum wages on wage distributions in Colombia](/research/2019-04-15-minimum-wages-formal-informal)